rishi255/funnel_analysis_agent/README.md

 ## About

-Funnel Analysis Agent that converts natural language prompts to SQL queries and provides insights on data coming from StarTree cloud (Apache Pinot).
+Funnel Analysis Agent that converts natural language prompts to SQL queries and provides insights on real-time streaming data coming from StarTree cloud (Apache Pinot).

 Created as part of my submission for [StarTree's Mission: Impossible Data Reckoning Challenge](https://startree.ai/startree-mission-impossible).